Skip to content

 Skateboards, Rollerskates, Rollerblades, Scooters, Hoverboards and Bicycles

-Hoverboards are not allowed on University of Utah property including University Student Apartments.
+Hoverboards are not allowed on University of Utah property including Sunnyside Apartments .

 Equipment cannot be ridden upon or used on any ramp, stairway, wall, bench, or other structure or facility, or over any landscaped area including, but not limited to, grass, shrubbery, or flower beds.
 Equipment cannot be ridden in any building.
 Equipment users will not engage in obstacle riding, or other acts or maneuvers, that may endanger the rider or others, or which may damage property.